OpenMined/PySyft/docs/source/guides/data-scientist/00-connect-to-domain.rst

 .. note::
-   Check out this tutorial to understand how Domain Owners can :doc:`create a user account <02-create-account-configure-pb>` on their Domain Servers.
+   Check out this tutorial to understand how Domain Owners can :doc:`create a user account <../data-owner/02-create-account-configure-pb>` on their Domain Servers.

+   Throughout the tutorials, we also mean Data Scientists whenever we refer to users.
+Both are used interchangeably.

 Steps to Connect to a Domain Server
 -------------------------------------